|

 - Use a fresh transactionID for CMP request messages read using

-protected before.
-This may be needed in case the sequence of requests is
+required).
+This may be needed in case the sequence of requests is reused

-reused and the CMP server complains that the transaction ID has already
+and the CMP server complains that the transaction ID has already been

-- Save sequence of CMP requests to file(s).
+- Save the sequence of CMP requests created by the client to the given

 Multiple filenames may be given, separated by commas and/or

-whitespace.
-As many files are written as needed to store the complete
+Files are written as far as needed to save the transaction and

 transaction.